-Because of my exhaustive research, comprehensive investigation, analytical skills, and writing skills, Mr. Redman has at least a 50% chance or better of overcoming the statute of limitations hurdle and winning the entire lawsuit in a summary judgment proceeding.
+Because of my exhaustive research, comprehensive investigation, analytical skills, and writing skills, Mr. Redman has at least a 50% chance or better of overcoming the statute of limitations obstacle and winning the entire lawsuit in a summary judgment proceeding.
 It's a fascinating complaint that is attached here for you as a sample of my research, analytical skills, and my refined legal writing.
 This complaint was wholly researched and written by me and filed with the court by Jed Davis, Esq. after two attorneys and Jed reviewed it and made very few changes.
-The case is awaiting a ruling on the Defendant's Motion for Summary Judgment with my work being vital for devising and completing our client's opposition arguments in July 2023.
+The case is still awaiting the judge's ruling on the Defendant's Motion for Summary Judgment.
+My fact-finding and analytical work was vital for devising and completing our client's opposition arguments.